Emilio Gay

-Emilio Nico Gay (born 14 April 2000) is an English-Italian cricketer who plays for Durham, having previously been with Northamptonshire and the Italy national team.
-His father, being of Afro-Caribbean ancestry, came from Grenada, whilst his mother is Italian.
-He was born in Bedford, England, and educated at Bedford School.
+Emilio Nico Gay (born 14 April 2000) is an English and Italian cricketer who plays for Durham, and the England Test team.
+He previously played for Northamptonshire in domestic cricket, and Italy in T20 Internationals (T20I).

+Early life

+Gay was born in Bedford, England, and educated at Bedford School.

+His father's family came from Grenada, and his mother is half-Italian.

+Domestic career

 Gay became involved with Northamptonshire's academy programme at under-15 level, and was named their Player of the Year in 2018.
 He was awarded his first professional contract with the club in 2019, making his first-class debut on 23 September against Gloucestershire in that year's County Championship (due to bad weather during the match, he did not play his first innings until the following season).
 In January 2021, he signed a new two-year deal with Northamptonshire.
 He recorded his maiden first-class century in the 2021 County Championship, when he scored 101 against Kent at Canterbury on 3 June.
 He made his Twenty20 debut on 18 July 2021, for Northamptonshire in the 2021 T20 Blast.
 He made his List A debut on 25 July 2021, for Northamptonshire in the 2021 Royal London One-Day Cup.
 He made his maiden first-class double century on 13 April 2024, during a County Championship match against Middlesex.
 His score of 261 off 401 balls was the highest recorded by a Northamptonshire batsman in a Championship game between the two sides.

 In 2024, Gay turned down the offer of a contact extension at Northamptonshire, with Durham and Warwickshire reported to be amongst the clubs interested in signing him.
 He was ruled out of the county's remaining games in the season's One-Day Cup, but not the County Championship.
 On 5 August, it was confirmed that he had agreed a three-year deal with Durham, to whom he was loaned for the final two rounds of the Championship.

+Gay was sold to Rangpur Riders for 2025–26 Bangladesh Premier League, but missed the tournament due to injury.